bigbosstony/N00769714.github.io/README.md

 user can have multiple devices.
 Once the data is uploaded, user will see the tracker on thier map application.
-User (root) can manage all the data on the server, they will have a email address as the login name, a password more than 6 digit, they can also change it after sign up successfully.
+User (root) can manage all the data on the server, they will have a email address as the login name, a password more than 6 digit, they can also change it after the registration.

+### 2.3.5 Web

+My website will have the same functionality of the application.